Katie McClure

-Katie Marie McClure (born March 14, 1998) is an American professional soccer player who most recently played as a forward for Angel City of the National Women's Soccer League (NWSL).
+Katie Marie McClure (born March 14, 1998) is an American former professional soccer player.
+She played college soccer for Kansas Jayhawks before spending professional stints for the Washington Spirit and Racing Louisville FC of the National Women's Soccer League (NWSL).

 Club career

-Washington Spirit

-McClure made her NWSL debut in the 2020 NWSL Challenge Cup on July 1, 2020.
+McClure made her NWSL debut with the Washington Spirit in the 2020 NWSL Challenge Cup on July 1, 2020.

-Racing Louisville

 On November 12, 2020, McClure was chosen by Racing Louisville FC in the 2020 NWSL Expansion Draft.
 In the following season, she scored the winning penalty kick against the Chicago Red Stars in The Women's Cup semifinal, and her first NWSL goal against the Orlando Pride on October 16.
 Following the 2021 season, Racing stated that McClure was departing the club.